-11. STOCK INCENTIVE PLAN
+12. STOCK INCENTIVE PLAN

 In 2000, the Company's Board of Directors approved the Company's 2000 Stock Incentive Plan (the "2000 Plan") and authorized the Company to reserve 12,000,000 shares of common stock for issuance under the 2000 Plan.
-In 2001 and 2002, the Company's Board of Directors authorized the Company to reserve an additional 4,000,000 shares of common stock for issuance under the 2000 Plan, bringing the total number of shares of common stock reserved under the 2000 Plan to 16,000,000.
-In 2003 and 2006, the Company's Board of Directors authorized the Company to reserve an additional 4,500,000 shares of common stock for issuance under the 2000 Plan, bringing the total number of shares of common stock reserved under the 2000 Plan to 20,500,000.
-In 2009, the Company's Board of Directors authorized the Company to reserve an additional 8,000,000 shares of common stock for issuance under the 2000 Plan, bringing the total number of shares of common stock for issuance under the 2000 Plan, bringing the total number of shares of common stock reserved under the 2000 Plan to 20,500,000.
-In 2009, the Company's Board of Directors authorized the Company to reserve an additional 8,000,000 shares of common stock for issuance under the 2000 Plan, bringing the total number of shares of common stock reserved under the 2000 Plan to 20,500,000.
-In 2009, the Company's Board of Directors authorized the Company to reserve an additional 8,000,000 shares of common stock for issuance under the 2000 Plan, bringing the total number of shares of common stock reserved under the 2000 Plan to 28,500,000.
+Between 2001 and 2009, the Company's Board of Directors authorized the Company to reserve a total of 16,500,000 additional shares of common stock for issuance under the 2000 Plan, bringing the total number of shares of common stock reserved under the 2000 Plan to 28,500,000.
 The 2000 Plan provides for the issuance of restricted stock grants, incentive stock options and nonqualified stock options.
 The Company will grant no further stock options or restricted stock awards under the 2000 Plan.

 The Company's 2010 Stock Incentive Plan (the "2010 Plan"), which became effective upon the closing of the Company's initial public offering, was adopted by the Company's Board of Directors in May 2010 and approved by its stockholders in June 2010.
 The 2010 Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards and other stock-based awards.
 Upon its effectiveness, 10,000,000 shares of the Company's Class A common stock were reserved for issuance under the 2010 Plan.
-As of December 31, 2010, no stock options have been granted under the 2010 Plan.
+As of December 31, 2010, no stock options had been granted under the 2010 Plan.
+During the year ended December 31, 2011, the Company granted options to purchase 257,500 shares of Class A common stock under the